ibm-cloud-docs/openwhisk/openwhisk_packages.md

   Notice that the package is empty.

-3. Create a file called `identity.js` that contains the following action code.
+3. Create a file that is called `identity.js` that contains the following action code.
 This action returns all input parameters.

   ```javascript
   function main(args) { return args; }